aryanpachore/Splunk-ChronoBloom-Addon/README.md

 AI Predictions: Run index=predictions sourcetype=chrono_predictions (set time range to "All time").
 You should start seeing events from your gemini_prediction_script.py after its first run (check inputs.conf for its interval, typically 1 hour or 24 hours).

 9. Access the Dashboard
-Once data is flowing, navigate to the "Apps" menu in Splunk Web.
+Once data is flowing, navigate to the "Search & Reporting" menu in Splunk Web.

-Click on your Splunk-ChronoBloom-Addon.
+Click on Dashboards.

+Select ChronoBloom Phenology Explorer from the list.

 You should be directed to the "ChronoBloom Phenology Explorer" dashboard, which will now populate with your data and predictions!